michalgebauer/michalgebauer.github.io/src/pages/08-27-2018-throwing-a-party/index.md

 }
 ```

 Fine, we are half way there.
-Now we don't need the _partyId_ argument, but we still need to call the verification in all services and its methods:
+Now we don't need the _partyId_ argument, but we still need to call the verification in all services and theirs methods:

 ```java
 public class BarService {